Like wine, Italian food, fashion, and landmarks, Italy is known for inventing some of the world’s leading non-alcoholic drinks and beverages.

 1. Espresso

-Espresso is one of the most famous non-alcoholic Italian drinks and beverages in the world.
-Espresso is both the name of a coffee drink and the method of brewing coffee.
+Espresso is one of the most famous non-alcoholic Italian drinks in the world.
+It is both the name of a coffee drink and the method of brewing coffee.

-In 1884, Angelo Moriondo created espresso (coffee brewing method), when he forced a small amount of hot water under high pressure through finely-ground coffee beans—resulting in a concentrated flavor, the thicker and almost syrupy texture of coffee.
+In 1884, Angelo Moriondo created espresso (a coffee brewing method) by forcing a small amount of hot water under high pressure through finely-ground coffee beans.
+This resulted in a concentrated flavor and a thicker, almost syrupy texture.

 Also, espresso uses various coffee beans and has more caffeine than other coffee beverages and drinks.